spatialthoughts/qgis-tutorials/source/docs/3/basic_network_analysis.rst

   .. image:: /static/3/basic_network_analysis/images/1.png
     :align: center

 2. You will see a new line layer called ``Roadway_Block`` added to the :guilabel:`Layers` panel.
 This layer represents each road in Washington DC.
 Select the :guilabel:`Identify` tool in the :guilabel:`Attributes Toolbar`.
 Click on any road segment to see what attributes are attached to it.
 There are standard attributes like Route-name, Road-type etc. there is an attribute called ``SUMMARYDIR``.
 This is an import attribute for routing as it specifies whether the segment is two-way or one-way.
-It contains 4 different values. ``BD`` (Both Directions) for two-way streets. ``OB``  (Digitizing direction) for one-way streets where the traffic is allowed in the direction of the line (start-point to end-point) and ``IB`` (Against digitizing direction) for one-way streets where the traffic flows in the opposite direction of the line.
-There is also ``?? `` value where we will assume two-way traffic.
+It contains 4 different values. ``BD`` (Both Directions) for two-way streets. ``OB``  (Out Bound) for one-way streets where the traffic is allowed in the direction of the line (start-point to end-point) and ``IB`` (In Bound) for one-way streets where the traffic flows in the opposite direction of the line.
+There is also ``??`` value where we will assume two-way traffic.
 We will now use the information in that attribute to display an arrow on one-way streets.

   .. image:: /static/3/basic_network_analysis/images/2.png
     :align: center